Opening

 Regretably, we do not admit baby back pack carriers to the Castle, due to the dangers of low doorways, steps and arches plus the high risk of damage to Castle contents; front sling carriers are admitted.
 Pushchairs are admitted at the discretion of the Castle staff.

 We welcome amateur photography within the gardens and grounds.
 We regret, however, that photography in the Castle is not permitted, this includes video cameras and mobile phone cameras.
 No commercial use of photographs is permitted in any part of the estate without written permission.
+Drones and Remote control vehicles are prohibited from use in or over the grounds.

-There are two sets of toilets: one at the foot of the Castle in the Castle Yard, the other just outside the Castle Yard which has wider cubicles for wheelchair use and baby changing facilities.
+There are two sets of toilets: one at the foot of the Castle in the Castle Court Yard, the other just outside the Castle Court Yard which has wider cubicles for wheelchair use and baby changing facilities.

 Mobile phones and their cameras must not be used inside the Castle.